surveyjs/survey-analytics/docs/set-up-table-view-knockout-jquery.md

 ## Render the Table

-The table view is rendered by the `Tabulator` component.
+The Table View is rendered by the `Tabulator` component.
 Pass the survey model and results to its constructor to instantiate it.
 Assign the produced instance to a constant that will be used later to render the component:

 ```js
 const surveyJson = { /* ... */ };